-Travel Bloggers’ Top Things To-Do: Middle East, Asia, Pacific
+Travel Bloggers' Top Things To Do In Their Favorite Cities: Middle East, Asia, Pacific

 As you might remember, a few weeks ago we started this series talking about Travel Bloggers top things to do in some European cities.
-Today we have a round of cities that include Middle East, Asia and the Pacific.
+In this occasion we have a round of cities the top things to do in Asia, Middle East and the Pacific.

 The cities some travel bloggers decided to write about include: Eilat, Hong Kong, Wellington, Shiraz, Inle Lake, Cairns, Amman and Niseko.